adasarpan404/urlshortner/readme.md

 - Replace {shortCode} with the short code generated from the /shorten endpoint.

 - The service will redirect to the original URL.

+## How It Works

+### 1. Generate a short url

+- A random 6-character alphanumeric string is generated for the short URL.

+- The mapping between the short URL and the original URL is saved in the SQLite database.

+### 2. Redirect To The Original URL

+- When a user accesses the short URL, the application queries the database for the original URL and redirects the user.

+## Configuration

+If using go-sqlite3 and encountering CGO issues, you can:

+1. Enable CGO

+    ```bash
+    export CGO_ENABLED=1
+    ```

+2. Switch to a pure Go SQLite driver:

+    ```bash
+    go get modernc.org/sqlite
+    ```